Yoris1/Yoris1/README.md

 ### My name is Joris 👋
-⌨️ I've been programming for over 4 years\
+⌨️ I've been programming for over 6 years\
 📫 You can reach me here on github, or by the email `joris.vaisvila@gmail.com`\
-🌱 I’m currently learning lua
+🌱 I’m currently learning GO

 ### Skills
 - 💽 Linux sysadmin